 Chicken Paprikás (Paprikás Csirke) is a hearty, comforting meal that's both economical and delicious.
 Roasting boneless, skinless chicken thighs in the oven while you make the gravy speeds the preparation, making this easy version of a classic a nice choice for a weeknight meal.
-We serve this over buttered egg noodles, but mashed potatoes go nicely too.
+We serve this dish with buttered egg noodles or Hungarian Noodle Dumplings, but mashed potatoes go nicely too.

 - 1-1/4 lbs boneless, skinless chicken thighs

 - 2 tablespoons olive oil

 - 3 tablespoons butter, divided

 - 2 to 3 teaspoons sweet Hungarian paprika

 - 1-1/2 cups low-sodium chicken broth

 - 1 cup sour cream